dstegen/webapputils-ds/README.md

 # webapputils-ds #
 #### Simple utils for nodejs web app ####

+## Example ##

+Go into node_modules/webapputils-ds/example and start the example with node index.js.

 ## License Code ##

 The MIT License (MIT)

-Copyright (c) 2020 Daniel Stegen, David Stegen, Samuel Stegen
+Copyright (c) 2020 Daniel Stegen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal